slash-fr/alnico-mod/README.md

 - Disable the chat (or not),
 - Set up a welcome message,
 - Adjust the amount of fall damage,
-- Modify the behavior of the *Disruptor rifle* and the *Stun Baton*,
+- Modify the behavior of the *Disruptor rifle* and the *Stun Baton* (damage, firing rate, ammo usage, ...),

 And, in FFA, TFFA, Duel and CTF modes:
 - **Configure which weapons / ammo / equipment the players spawn with**, (and you can omit the lightsaber, if you want),